 Good piece of copy rarely covers only one of the presented positions.
-In vast majority of cases both designers and copywriters are keen to implement the copy which supplies several functions at the same time improving usability and speeding perception of all the content on the screen or page.
+In the vast majority of cases, both designers and copywriters are keen to implement the copy which supplies several functions at the same time improving usability and speeding perception of all the content on the screen or page.

 Copy is visual

 One more thing that designers creating interfaces of any kind should always bear in mind is that copy is one more visual element of design.
-As well as the icons, fields, buttons, illustrations, toggles and the like, it literally occupies the part of the screen or web-page as any other graphic component and influences general stylistic presentation of the app or website.
-That means that both its informative content and visual presentation significantly affect efficiency of copy.
+As well as the icons, fields, buttons, illustrations, toggles and the like, it literally occupies the part of the screen or web-page as any other graphic component and influences the general stylistic presentation of the app or website.
+That means that both its informative content and visual presentation significantly affect the efficiency of copy.
 This is the sort of mutual support of outer and inner side.

-It’s also important to remember that success of the efficient copy directly depends on such design solutions as choice of types and fonts, background, placement of the copy.
+It’s also important to remember that success of the efficient copy directly depends on such design solutions as the choice of types and fonts, background, placement of the copy.
 All the mentioned aspects greatly affect the level of readability, so when they are done inappropriately the copy even being highly meaningful will lose the chance to get all its potential applied.

 So, let’s see what is the short bottom line here.
 Copy, which contains useful data but is poorly presented, will not work.
 Copy, which is visually presented in amazing way but shows the lack in meaning and purpose, will not work.
 Keep the balance to make everything go round properly.
 Make meaning and appearance support each other and both aspects will get more powerful in terms of usability.

-Stages when copywriting is involved in design process
+Stages when copywriting is involved in the design process

-According to everything above mentioned, there are some stages of design process when professional copywriter can become a great help in the process:
+According to everything above mentioned, there are some stages of the design process when professional copywriter can become a great help in the process:

 – creating copy presenting user personas and use cases: done by a professional writer on the basis of information obtained from user research, these types of texts can be more efficient, concentrated and concise, which is vital especially in terms of teamwork;